SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc-how-to.rst

 In addition to the checkboxes that control whether parts of the calculation are executed, there are options for choosing how the lamellar parameters are extracted.
-These are intended to give flexibility to users and allow for manual control in certain edge cases, or where there is small errors in the transformed data.
+These are intended to give flexibility to users and allow for manual control in certain edge cases, or where there are small errors in the transformed data.

 Automatic selection is the most robust choice, this will choose the leftmost option as long as it is feasible.